-The current Moderating External Examiner is: Wendy Colvin, University of the West of England.
+The current Moderating External Examiner is: John Edmonds, University of Nottingham.

 10.3 The University Moderating Examiner (UME)

 The University Moderating Examiner is appointed from the staff of the University.
 As the MEE their main function is to ensure and consistency of standards and fairness of assessment procedures.
 The University Moderating Examiner will also see a selection of the submissions and the examination scripts and will also observe a number of the Interviews.